thindil/tkBreeze/README.md

   https://github.com/MaxPerl/ttk-Breeze

-  This version have only minor changes in names of directories
+  This version have only minor changes in names of directories and some small bugfixes

 * Breeze Dark version which was created from the theme above by me